xcode75/XMPlusDocs/install/aapanel.md

 ### Delete the files in the directory
 ```
 chattr -i .user.ini

 rm -rf .htaccess 404.html index.html .user.ini
 ```

 ### Execute the command to install XMPlus
 ```
 cd /www/wwwroot/tld.com

 wget https://github.com/xcode75/XManagerPlus/releases/download/v20230202/XMPlus.zip

 unzip XMPlus.zip

 chmod +x install.sh

 ./install.sh
 ```

-aaPanel  > Database > copy database root password。
+aaPanel  > Databases > Root password

-Login to phpmyadmin with username root and your database root password
+Login to phpMyAdmin with username root and your database root password

 Server connection collation: utf8mb4_unicode_ci

 Create a new database with: utf8mb4_unicode_ci

+- Import database.sql with phpMyAdmin.

+  - file path  /www/wwwroot/tld.com/database/database.sql

+  - NB: Do not use the aapanal panel to import sql

 - Edit configuration /www/wwwroot/tld.com/config/config.php

-  - fill in (baseURL), your site address
+  - fill in baseURL, your site address. eg, https://tld.com

-  -  You can change admin login path
+  -  You can change admin login path to your preferred path.
+Must start with /

   - fill in your database information(use root as username and root password in config.php)

-- Import database.sql with phpmyadmin  only.

-  - file path  /www/wwwroot/tld.com/database/database.sql

-  - NB: Do not use the aapanal panel to import sql

 ### 6.Configure site directory and pseudo-static

-Edit the added site after adding it > Site directory > Running directory choose /public and save。
+Edit the added site > Conf > Site directory > Running directory choose /public and save。

 After the addition is complete, edit the added site > URL rewrite to fill in the pseudo-static information.